HPEG banner

 EnvirOcycler mass-energy balance

-The EnvirOcycler produces no furans, dioxins or NOx as emissions.
+The EnvirOcycler produces no furans, dioxins, or NOx as emissions.
 The fly and bottom ash can be sold as a soil conditioner, as a liming agent, or as a Portland cement additive to make stronger and more durable concrete.

 A single EnvirOcycler unit produces 105 GJ/hr from municipal solid waste.
 More units can be added on site for higher power generation and a higher rate of MSW disposal.
-The heat can be converted to electricity or sold directly to energy consuming facilities such as hospitals or to industrial facilities for air conditioning, ice manufacturing or process heating purposes such as agricultural product processing facilities.
-HPEG proposes to establish such small scale industries near its EnvirOcycler plants using the heat from the plants, thereby creating more ancillary temporary construction and permanent jobs.
+The heat can be converted to electricity or sold directly to energy consuming facilities such as hospitals or to industrial facilities for air conditioning, ice manufacturing, or process heating purposes such as agricultural product processing facilities.
+HPEG proposes to establish such small scale industries near its EnvirOcycler plants using the heat from the plants, thereby creating more ancillary temporary construction and subsequent permanent jobs.

 A 105 GJ/hr EnvirOcycler unit produces 6.5 MW of gross power.
 Approximately 1.0 MW of parasitic power demand is required to operate the MSWTE plant, leaving 5.5 MW of net power that can be sold to an electrical utility as grid electricity.